Don’t Forget the D3

 Vitamin D has long been recognized as essential to the skeletal system, especially regarding calcium movement in the body.
-We also know that it can do wonders for our cholesterol because studies show that higher vitamin D concentrations are associated with higher HDL and lower LDL and triglyceride levels.
+We also know it can do wonders for our cholesterol because studies show that higher vitamin D concentrations are associated with higher HDL and lower LDL and triglyceride levels.
 These are great things!
-But, is there more?
+But is there more?
 Let’s talk about D3!

-Vitamin D3 is important because we now know that the body produces its own internal antibiotic to help defend itself against infections, at least when it is provided sufficient amounts of vitamin D3.
+Vitamin D3 is important because we know that the body produces its own internal antibiotic to help defend itself against infections, at least when provided with sufficient amounts of vitamin D3.
 This is great because the body will attack the infection at the point of inflammation and from the inside.
 The ‘antibiotic’ effect of vitamin D3 appears to be turned on by the induction of the human antimicrobial peptide genes – to the tune of somewhere between 200 and 300 different types.

 That’s right!
-Even Dr. Mercola states: “Vitamin D stimulates 200 to 300 anti-microbial peptides that are even more powerful than antibiotics, which help improve and regulate your immune system and fight infections.”
+Even Dr. Mercola states: “Vitamin D stimulates 200 to 300 antimicrobial peptides that are even more powerful than antibiotics, which help improve and regulate your immune system and fight infections.”
 Essentially, vitamin D3 is critical for “flipping the defense switch back on.”
 That’s amazing!

 Unfortunately, few people get enough.
 Vitamin D deficiency is now recognized as an epidemic in the United States.
 They call it hypovitaminosis D. There are more than 3 million reported US cases per year and an untold number of cases that medical professionals are currently unaware of because they go unreported.